YikHangTo/PaperTemplate/README.md

-# Academic Paper Template LaTeX
+# Academic Paper Template LaTeX4

+For use on LuaLaTeX or XeLaTeX